jbx5/devious-client/.github/CONTRIBUTING.md

 ### Submitting a Pull Request
 Before you submit your pull request consider the following guidelines:

-* Search [GitHub](https://github.com/runelite-extended/runelite/pulls) for an open or closed Pull Request that relates to your submission.
+* Search [GitHub](https://github.com/runelite/runelite/pulls) for an open or closed Pull Request that relates to your submission.
 You don't want to duplicate effort.
+* If adding a feature or enhancement, we recommend you first [start a discussion for it](https://github.com/runelite/runelite/discussions) before submitting a Pull Request.
 * [Fork](https://help.github.com/articles/fork-a-repo/) this repo.
 * [Clone](https://help.github.com/articles/cloning-a-repository/) your copy.
     ```shell